astropy/astropy/docs/development/releasing.rst

 `APE2 <https://github.com/astropy/astropy-APEs/blob/master/APE2.rst>`_, astropy
 releases occur at regular intervals, but feature freezes occur well before the actual release.
-Feature freezes are also the time when the master branch's development separates from the new major version's maintainence branch.
+Feature freezes are also the time when the master branch's development separates from the new major version's maintenance branch.
 This allows new development for the next major version to continue while the soon-to-be-released version can focus on bug fixes and documentation updates.